CosmicFinisher/CosmicLexicon.Foundation/src/threading/README.Foundation.Threading.md

 - Visual Studio 2025+ or VS Code

 ### Installation
-Add the package reference to your project:<PackageReference Include="OpenEchoSystem.Core.Threading" Version="1.0.0" />
+Add the package reference to your project:<PackageReference Include="ConsmicLexicon.Foundation.Threading" Version="1.0.0" />
-### Basic Usage using OpenEchoSystem.Core.Threading;
+### Basic Usage using ConsmicLexicon.Foundation.Threading;
-using OpenEchoSystem.Core.Threading.Tasks;
+using ConsmicLexicon.Foundation.Threading.Tasks;

 // Use advanced threading features using var asyncLock = new AsyncLock();